 We will offer programme components on campus where this is permitted.
 These could be small-scale teaching formats, such as practicals and work groups or meetings of your tutor group.
 In the most extreme case, the programme will have to be followed completely online.

-If you are an international student and you are not yet allowed to travel to the Netherlands in August/September, you can start your study programme 100% online.
+If you are an international student and you are not yet allowed to travel to the Netherlands, you can start your study programme 100% online.
 As soon as the situation allows you to travel to the Netherlands, you can discuss with your programme department starting to follow on-campus lectures at a later date.

 If you have a functional disability or health issues that mean you are unable or unwilling to travel to Leiden or The Hague, you can start your programme 100% online.
 As soon as the situation allows you to travel to the Netherlands, you can discuss with your programme department starting to follow on-campus lectures at a later date.

-A lot of work has been put into providing alternative activities for the different introduction programmes.
-These introductions will be made up of two parts: firstly, an interactive platform where you can get to know one another, the student associations and other student organisations online, and secondly, just as every year, students will take part in an on-location introduction programme, in groups.
+The introduction programmes will be made up of two parts: firstly, an interactive platform where you can get to know one another, the student associations and other student organisations online, and secondly, just as every year, students will take part in an on-location introduction programme, in groups.
 The main goal is and remains that you have the chance to get to know your study programme, the city, student life and one another.
 The introduction week should be an unforgettable start to your student years, and we want to make sure you have every opportunity to enjoy this experience – online and on campus!

 Please find all answers to frequently asked questions in our FAQs start of your programme.